 Another way to cook the rice instead of steaming it is to boil it.
 Place rinsed rice in more water than can be absorbed (you don't need to use a measuring cup).
 Add one handful of rice per person into a large pot of boiling water.

 Boil for 10 minutes or until the rice is finished cooking.
 It is not necessary to cover the pot.
 Drain the rice with a colander and then put into a serving bowl.
 Dot with ghee and salt.

 Delicious Rice Recipes

-An endless variety of rice recipes is available.
-Rice can be cooked with spices, nuts, fresh cheese, vegetables and beans.
-Short grain rice can be cooked with milk for desserts.
 Ayurveda recommends eating rice several times per week, but it is best to not eat it every day because it can be a little heavy.
-It is best to alternate rice through the week with other grains such as quinoa, millet, barley, couscous, and amaranth.
+It is best to alternate rice throughout the week with other grains such as quinoa, millet, barley, couscous, and amaranth.

 Rice is a multi-purpose staple grain.
 With just a little forward planning, you can create many delicious rice recipes.
 For more inspiration, visit our recipe blog!